David Berkowitz's apartment

 The address was changed from 35 Pine Street to 42 Pine Street in an attempt to sweep its infamous past under the rug.
 Notably, the current owners do not embrace its history and have refused to respond to questions from the media.

-On the left, you can see a recent photograph of David Berkowitz, who is now a Born Again Christian.
+On the left, you can see a recent photograph of Berkowitz, who is now a born-again Christian.
 Over the years, he has been repeatedly denied parole.

 Inside the apartment

-These are colorized photographs of the inside of David Berkowitz's apartment.
+These are colorized photographs of the inside of Berkowitz's apartment.

-As you can see, the place was extremely messy, with books and pieces of clothing strewn across the floor.
+As you can see, it was extremely unkempt, with books and pieces of clothing strewn across the floor.

 In the top right-hand corner, you can see that there is a hole in the wall.